EtherealBeetle/WindowsEventLog-Export-Powershell/README.md

 ## ⚙️ Configuration Options
 The script accepts the following parameters:

--Path: Specifies the output directory for the CSV file (default: user's desktop)
+-Path: Specifies the output directory for the CSV file (default: user's desktop):
--DaysToSearch: Number of past days to search for events (default: 7)
+-DaysToSearch: Number of past days to search for events (default: 7):
--PassThru: Outputs the processed events to the pipeline
+-PassThru: Outputs the processed events to the pipeline:

 ## 🔍 Troubleshooting
 No events found